Computer and mobile threats

 Computers at public places like internet cafés and libraries may not be as safe as your personal computer.

-• Ensure you click the log out button within Internet Banking to log out, as closing a browser tab won't log you out.
+• When you log out of internet banking, always click the 'log out' button, as simply closing a browser tab won't log you out.

 Double check the website address